kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 Load balancing ELI5
 -------------------

-Typically one Erlang scheduler per CPU core is launched.
-Processes are assigned to them in some manner (for simplicity you can say it is random).
-How many schedulers are started is configured at VM start with ``+S`` flag, also see flag ``+SP``.
-Schedulers can be bound to cores in different manners (``+sbt`` flag).
+By default BEAM VM starts one Erlang scheduler per CPU core.
+Processes get a scheduler assigned to them in some manner (for simplicity you can say it is random).
+You can configure schedulers using flags ``+S`` and ``+SP``.
+Schedulers can be bound to cores in different ways (``+sbt`` flag).

-During the runtime schedulers sometimes will eagerly look at other schedulers (namely at the previous one in scheduler array) and compare their process queue with the other.
-If the other queue is longer, the scheduler will steal one or several processes from the other.
-Described is the default behaviour.
-This behavior depends on the chosen balancing strategy and it can be configured at VM start with ``+S`` and ``+scl`` flags.
-You may prefer using up as few cores as possible to let other CPU cores sleep and save energy, or you may prefer equal spread of processes to minimize latency.
+At runtime schedulers will compare their process queue with the other (namely the previous one in scheduler array).
+If the other queue is longer, the scheduler will steal one or more processes from it.
+This is the default behaviour which can be changed.
+The balancing strategy and can be configured with VM flags ``+S`` and ``+scl``.
+You could want to use as few cores as possible to let other CPU cores sleep and save energy.
+Or you could prefer equal spread of processes to cut the latency.

-Stealing is as easy as moving a pointer to a Process struct from one list to another.
-This of course damages cache locality a bit when a thread jumps CPU core, but benefit from it was considered acceptable versus the drawbacks.
+Stealing is as easy as moving a pointer from one array to another.
+This may affect :ref:`cache locality <def-cache-locality>` when an active process jumps CPU core.

 Process Registry ELI5
 ---------------------